Basanta-iitm-git/Decoherence_mapping/README.md

 The objective of this repository is to explore decoherence free subspaces in varied spin defect systems.
 The code performs following tasks:

 - **Hamiltonian Diagonalization**
-- Calculation of **Oscillator Strengths** pertaining to all posible transitions
 - Evaluation of **Gradient**, and **Curvature** associated with various transition energies as a function of applied magnetic field with an arbitrary orientation.
 - **3D Visualization** of the computed parameters